Updated September 2017

 As any tourist will know, the Fremantle Markets are the place to go on the weekend for specialty shops, gourmet food and entertainment.
 Fremantle however is home to many other markets, which are well worth a visit.

 The Mad Hatters Market in Kings Square runs from Thursday to Saturday and has a range of specialty items and food stalls.
-While there, be sure to check out MANY in the old Myer Store, which has become home to an eclectic range of local designers, artists and retailers.

 On the waterfront, the E-Shed markets offer good shopping, fruit and vegetables and one of the best places to sit and watch the harbour.

-In the summer months, there’s no better place to spend a Saturday evening than at the Sunset Markets at Bathers Beach.
+In the summer months, there’s no better place to spend a Saturday evening than at the Sunset Markets at South Beach.
 Bring a picnic rug, watch the sunset and choose dinner from one of the many international food stalls.

 On Sunday mornings, do what the locals do and head to the Farmer’s Market.
 Here you’ll find a great range of local organic produce, entertainment and excellent food.